Alexander Mazarakis Ainian was born in Athens in 1959.

 For two consecutive terms, from September 2002 until August 2006 he was elected Head of the Department, and therafter was elected for two consecutive terms as Director of the Postgraduate Programme of the Department (2008 until 2011).
 Between 2021-2022 he was director of the new Postgraduate Programme of the Department (Field Archaeology and Material Culture).
 In 2023-2024 he undertook as scientific director the preparation of a Joint International Masters Programme entitled "Field Archaeology: Interdiciplinarity and Cutting-edge Technologies", in collaboration with the Ionian University anr Roma Tre.

 From Oct.
-2022-Oct 2023 he was the Rector of the Faculty of Humanities and Social Studies of the University of Thessaly.
+2022-Oct 2023 he was the Dean of the Faculty of Humanities and Social Studies of the University of Thessaly.

 He also taught occasionally in the Postgraduate Programs of the University of Athens and the Polytechnic University of Athens.